rootwork/rootwork.org/hugo/content/blog/2011-09-06/index.md

   - Google Plus
   - Twitter
   - privacy
-keywords: # For SEO.
-Generally a combination of categories and tags.
-  - nonprofit technology
-  - nptech
-  - social media
-  - Facebook
-  - Google Plus
-  - Google+
-  - Twitter
+keywords: # Extra keywords in addition to the above, for SEO.
-  - privacy
+  -

 # Archive taxonomy terms (auto-generated)
 year: '2011'